danielneis/gcc-neis-frontend/README.md

-This is code for a minimal GCC frontend based works found on internet:
+This is code for a minimal GCC frontend based on works found on internet:

 * http://www.tldp.org/HOWTO/GCC-Frontend-HOWTO.html
 * https://gcc.gnu.org/wiki/WritingANewFrontEnd